 never hold up to scorn or mockery

 Often they don’t know for certain, they who sit inside,

 no man is so good that he has no blemish,

 nor so bad that he is good for nothing.

 In addition to the prescriptions in Hávamál, numerous instances in the myths and sagas demonstrate how crucial generosity and community were to the Vikings.
 You don’t have to work hard to find stories about people or gods welcoming strangers into their homes.

-Hospitality is one of the highest virtues in Viking society, and it is Odin himself whose words compel his followers to provide food and shelter for travellers.
+Hospitality was one of the highest virtues in Viking society, and it was Odin himself whose words compel his followers to provide food and shelter for travellers.
 By dismissing and obscuring the core tenets of Old Norse religion and society, white nationalists are not protecting the heritage of Northern Europeans—they are destroying it.

 - Heathens Against Hate: Exclusive Interview with the High Priest of the Icelandic Pagan Association